Advance Internet of Things (IOT)

 IoT technology is relevant for more than just consumer goods.
 This video looks at how we might go about building smart city solutions.

 Connectivity at ultra-short ranges can be just as important as those at longer distance when it comes to certain IoT applications.
-We look at bluetooth, NFC and other radio frequency alternatives.
+We look at bluetooth and other radio frequency alternatives.

 - Case Study on Brick and Mortar Retail